Ordering a deed poll is a fast and easy way to legally change your name.

 There is no set number of copies that is recommended.
 But keep in mind that each record you update might require a certified copy of your deed poll.
 For most people, around ten additional certified copies of their deed poll turns out to be sufficient.

-We’ve issued thousands of deed polls and we proudly offer one of the most trusted deed poll services in the country.
+However, we at the UK Deed Poll Office have issued thousands of deed polls and we proudly offer one of the most trusted deed poll services in the country.

-Our deed poll application process is fast, easy, secure, and your satisfaction is guaranteed (or your money back)!.
+Our deed poll application process is fast, easy, secure, and your satisfaction is guaranteed (or your money back)!